antmd/graph-tool/doc/graph_tool.rst

     .. automethod:: set_fast_edge_removal
     .. automethod:: get_fast_edge_removal

-    The following functions allow for easy removal of vertices of edges from the graph.
+    The following functions allow for easy removal of vertices and edges from the graph.

     .. automethod:: clear